Latest information on Covid-19 and autumn plans

 All staff who are in categories that may mean they are at higher risk should complete a Covid-19 Risk Assessment for Staff in Higher Risk Categories ahead of their return to campus working.

-If you are contacted through the NHS Trace and Trace scheme, please do follow any and all guidance that you are given.
+If you are contacted through the NHS Track and Trace scheme, please do follow any and all guidance that you are given.
+We encourage everyone to download the NHS COVID-19 app to assist with the national contact tracing scheme.

 If you need to self-isolate based on the guidance of Track and Trace, please do complete the forms above as appropriate in order to inform the University.